-1) The first priority is to crown a champion.

-2) If the Third Place Game cannot be played, a tie will be awarded to both teams.

-If the tournament can only be played on one day due to bad weather, then five-inning games will be played and warm up time will be determined by the State Final manager and the IHSA.

-In the event of delays, the Championship Game and the Third Place Games may be reversed.
+- The first priority is to crown a champion. - 2) If the Third Place Game cannot be played, a tie will be awarded to both teams. - 3) If the tournament can only be played on one day due to bad weather, then five-inning games will be played and warm up time will be determined by the State Final manager and the IHSA - 4) In the event of delays, the Championship Game and the Third Place Games may be reversed. - J. AED: Host schools must have an AED available and on site at all IHSA postseason contests.